R

-R, or r, is the eighteenth letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
-Its name in English is ar (pronounced /'ɑr/), plural ars.
+R (minuscule: r) is the eighteenth letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
+Its name in English is ar (pronounced /'ɑɹ/), plural ars.

 The letter r is the eighth most common letter in English and the fourth-most common consonant, after t, n, and s.

 Name

 The name of the letter in Latin was er (//ɛr//), following the pattern of other letters representing continuants, such as F, L, M, N, and S. This name is preserved in French and many other languages.
 In Middle English, the name of the letter changed from //ɛr// to //ar//, following a pattern exhibited in many other words such as farm (compare French ferme) and star (compare German Stern).

 In Hiberno-English, the letter is called //ɒr// or //ɔːr//, somewhat similar to oar, ore, orr.